MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/configure-azure-ad-authentication-for-sql-vm.md

 - Currently, enabling Azure AD authentication is only possible through the Azure portal.
 - Currently, Azure AD authentication is only available to SQL Server VMs deployed to the public cloud.
 - Azure AD authentication is only supported for Azure Windows VMs.
-- Currently, authenticating to SQL VM through AAD authentication using [FIDO2 method](/azure/active-directory/authentication/howto-authentication-passwordless-faqs) is not supported.
+- Currently, authenticating to SQL VM through Azure AD authentication using [FIDO2 method](/azure/active-directory/authentication/howto-authentication-passwordless-faqs) is not supported.

 ## Next steps